matthew-defusco/ticketing/README.md

     - ns2.digitalocean.com
     - ns3.digitalocean.com
   - Add a new A record and CNAME record in Digital Ocean to configure the domain behavior.

+# Docker Setup

+Docker Desktop should be installed (but not necessary).

+Kubernetes should be enabled in Docker Desktop.

+The context for Kubernetes should be set to the Digital Ocean cluster that was created via doctl.
+Digital Ocean will walk you through how to create and update the context of your cluster, the command will look something like `doctl kubernetes cluster kubeconfig save <cluster name>`

+You should have a DockerHub account where you can push images.
+This will be important for the GitHub Actions that get triggered on build jobs.

+# GitHub Setup

+All of the GitHub Actions that start with 'deploy-' should be reviewed (except the manifests deployment) and updated to ensure that the correct DockerHub username is included instead of mine.

+There is a ticketing-common submodule that **does not** need to be included in the project.
+This module is stored on NPM and will be installed during the `npm install` step.